EVNdevs/EVN-arduino/docs/actuators/evnservo.rst

 .. _EVNMotor: evnmotor.html

-.. note:: Each instance of ``EVNServo`` (4 max) consumes 1 of the RP2040's 8 PIO state machines, so keep this in mind if you are using PIO for your own purposes.
+.. note:: Each instance of EVNServo (4 max) consumes 1 of the RP2040's 8 PIO state machines, so keep this in mind if you are using PIO for your own purposes.

+.. note:: EVNServo consumes some of the RP2040's spinlock peripherals.
+See this `page`_ for more info.

+.. _page: ../getting-started/hardware-overview.html

 .. warning::